 3.8.3 In cases where the Operator withdraws from the contract, the Operator is obliged to inform the Customer of such fact without delay at the Customer’s electronic address.
 In addition, the Operator is obliged to return to the Customer the paid for price of the Course or Voucher.

 3.9.1 Course Participants are obliged to deposit their personal belongings at the place indicated for such purpose at the business premises (hook/coat hanger).
 Chefparade shall not be liable for the loss or damage to belongings whose value is clearly disproportionate to the value of belongings which a normal consumer would generally have about their person.
 In other cases, Chefparade shall not be liable for damage caused to belongings that have been hung up.
 The provisions of Section 2945 of the Civil Code are not affected hereby.

 3.9.2 The Customer/Course Participant shall be liable for damage caused to Chefparade, likewise to damage caused to other Course Participants.

 3.10.
-General instruction: meals prepared during the course are determinated for an immediate consumption.
+General instruction: meals prepared during the course are determinated for an immediate consumption and cannot be taken away.
 In case of take away, customer must store all meals in the fridge and consume the same day as prepared.

 4.1 Use of Vouchers